iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Linear Programming.md

 We assume that $A$'s row rank is full rank, this is neccessary for bounding a unique solutions for the system.
 And let's say that $A \in \mathbb{R}^{m\times n}$.

-The argument is that any linear programming problem can be put into this form because:
+The argument is that any linear programming problem can be put into this form because of the following reduction techniques for different type of constraints:

 > $$
 > \begin{aligned}